Frequently Asked Questions

 There are two book drops that are always open:

-- one at the front of the building
+- one at the rear of the Library at the ADA-compliant entrance

 - Returning DVDs, CDs and Museum Passes in the book drop is discouraged as these items can be easily damaged.
 If you do use the book drop for these items, please place these items in a large padded envelope.

-- Hotspots must be returned inside to circulation staff - do not use the book drop.
+- Hotspots must be returned inside to Library Staff - do not use the book drop.

 What types of materials are included in the Library’s collections?